Getting Your Nursing Home Administration License

 Once you’ve identified a master’s degree program that will support your preparation for a nursing home administration license, you’ll want to gather the necessary materials and information.
 Find out whether the organization you want to attend requires entrance exams.
 Order official transcripts and fill out the application paperwork.

-3. Get the Most from Your Health Care Administration Education
+3. Get the Most from Your Nursing Home Administration Education

-Congratulations, you’ve made it into a great health care administration master’s degree!
+Congratulations, you’ve made it into a great nursing home administration certificate program!
 It’s a big commitment to study for an advanced degree, especially if it’s not the only thing going on in your life.
 An existing career, caring for family, volunteering and other community activities can all contribute to having less time to work on your higher education.

 Join or Form Study Groups